SESSION 2 OF 2 (Pre-Req Session 1)

 A laptop or desktop computer with a video camera to participate in a Zoom format.

 *We have revamped the Diversity, Equity, and Inclusion Champion training to meet our need to physically distance, but still personally connect.
-The revamped training will still bring you the same content as the in-person training, via an online virtual format divided in 3 parts.
+The revamped training will still bring you the same content as the in-person training, via an online virtual format divided into 3 parts.
 The parts MUST be completed in order.

 On your own, online, watching a few videos, short pre-work, and a brief reflection.
 Time: 30-40 minutes.